Mohassann/Automatic-Topic-Detection/README.md

 - Biterm Topic Model (BTM),
 - World Network Topic Model (WNTM), SelfAggregation Topic model (SATM), and Pseudo-document-based Topic Modeling (PTM).

-We xplained each of those models in detail.
-Each model is trained on five different real-world short text datasets.
+### We used each of those models, and each model is trained on five different real-world short text datasets.
+We used the STTM open-source java Library
+**Short Text Topic Model** [github](https://github.com/qiang2100/STTM)

 ## 2. Later, we evaluated the performance of each model on each dataset
 using three different metrics, including